 Fellow Since 1998

-This profile was prepared when José Carvajal was elected to the Ashoka Fellowship in 1998.
+This description of José Carvajal's work was prepared when José Carvajal was elected to the Ashoka Fellowship in 1998.

 José Carvajal has developed a unique farmer-to-farmer training model aimed at improving the operation and management of farms, strengthening rural institutions, assisting farmers in the production and sale of organic crops, and supporting sustainable agricultural practices at all levels of society.